opnfv/promise/requirements/03-arch.rst

 ====== ========== ==========================================================
 Flavor Identifier Identifier that is passed in the request to obtain
-                  information of the number of virtual resources that can be instantiated according to this flavour with the available capacity
+                  information of the number of virtual resources that can be instantiated according to this flavor with the available capacity
 ====== ========== ==========================================================